 I grew up in northern Indiana and graduated from Indiana University in Bloomington with an art degree.
 Let's just say that was a while ago.
 I've worked in banks, law firms and theatre.
 I worked at the Chicago Sun-Times newspaper for ten years, being creative in the Advertising Art department as well as laying out the paper in Pagination using my puzzle-solving skills.
 The newspaper job was the spark that lit the fire to constantly need to know what's going on.
 The news is like the mail.
 It never stops.
 As exciting as it may be, it's also quite maddening.
 Hence, my interest.

 I've been known to sculpt a few gargoyles and original creatures, which have been exhibited at Lincoln Square Pottery Studio and Chicago's Flashback Weekend Horror Convention.
 My pieces have been in the same room as the cast of The Devil's Rejects!

-HorrorHound Film Festival Volunteer, Contributed to Horror Society for 4 years, Affiliate of DarkChicago.com, Judge for zombie pinup contests and various festivals, and tweeter of insomnia-laden posts about movies, monsters and madness at @Kreepylady.
+I moderate/founded The Chicago Creepout Facebook page, moderate/founded the Yahoo! group Chicago Creepster since 2006 - Chicagocreepster.com, contributed to DreadCentral.com and BloodyDisgusting.com in 2015, previous HorrorHound Film Festival Volunteer, Contributed to Horror Society for 4 years, Affiliate of DarkChicago.com, judged a few zombie pinup contests at various festivals, and tweeter of insomnia-laden posts about movies, monsters and madness at @Kreepylady.

 You may contact me by sending a message to the admin on The Chicago Creepout Facebook page (linked above) or email email@example.com.